Blueberry Rhubarb Crisp

 Instructions

-- Meanwhile: In a mixing bowl, combine rhubarb with blueberries, honey, cinnamon, cloves and cornstarch.
-Mix or toss until you see that all the fruits are evenly coated.
-Pour this into a 9×7-inch ovenproof dish and set aside.
+- In a mixing bowl, combine the rhubarb, blueberries, honey, cinnamon, cloves and cornstarch.
+Mix until the fruit is evenly coated, then transfer it to a baking dish.

-- In another bowl, mix together oats, chopped pecans, cocoa, honey and coconut until well combined.
-Cover the fruits with this mixture.
+- In another bowl, mix together oats, chopped pecans, cocoa, honey and coconut oil until well combined.
+Spoon this evenly over the fruit.

-- Bake in a preheated oven at 350° Fahrenheit (180° Celsius) for 40 minutes or until the rhubarb is tender.
+- Bake for about 40 minutes or until the rhubarb is tender and the fruit is bubbling.

 Notes